Skip to main content

 4. Implementation

-Implementing a Partner Distribution Network follows key steps.
+Implementing a Partner Distribution Network involves several key steps.

-1. Define Goals: Decide what the network should achieve.
-This could be market share or new customer segments.
+1. Define Goals: Clearly articulate the network's objectives, which might include increasing market share or penetrating new customer segments.

-2. Identify Partner Types: Determine the best kinds of partners.
-Examples include VARs, distributors, or system integrators.
+2. Identify Partner Types: Determine the most suitable kinds of partners, such as VARs, distributors, or system integrators.

-3. Develop Partner Program: Create clear rules and benefits for partners.
-This includes compensation and support.
+3. Develop Partner Program: Create complete rules and benefits for partners, including clear compensation structures and support mechanisms.

-4. Recruit Partners: Find and invite suitable partners to join.
-Look for alignment in values and market.
+4. Recruit Partners: Actively find and invite suitable partners to join, prioritizing alignment in values and market focus.

-5. Onboard and Enable: Provide training, resources, and access to a partner portal.
-Ensure partner enablement is thorough.
+5. Onboard and Enable: Provide thorough training, essential resources, and access to a dedicated partner portal, ensuring robust partner enablement.

-6. Manage and Optimize: Continuously monitor partner performance.
-Adjust the program as needed.
+6. Manage and Optimize: Continuously monitor partner performance and adjust the program as necessary to maintain efficiency.

 5. Best Practices vs Pitfalls